 The Fujifilm X-T100 easily wins for dynamic range in our lab tests, with the Canon EOS Rebel T7/2000D in second place and the Nikon D3500 and Sony A68 very slightly behind.

-If it’s definitely a DSLR you want, the Nikon D3500 faces some strong competition in the Canon range.
-The EOS 4000D is cheaper, but so cheaply made that it doesn't feel worth it, and the results aren't as good as the Nikon's either.
-The EOS Rebel T7/2000D is closer to the Nikon D3500 in specifications, but while it performs well in our lab tests, it's a little more expensive, the battery life is worse, its burst mode is slower, and there's no retracting lens option – in fact getting a good kit lens with IS (image stabilization) pushes the price higher still.
+If you've made up your mind to get a DSLR, the Nikon D3500 does face some strong competition in the Canon range.
+The cheapest of all is the Canon EOS Rebel T100 / EOS 4000D, but it's hard to find now.
+It was made down to a price and it showed – we didn't like it much at all.
+The EOS Rebel T7/2000D is closer to the Nikon D3500 in specifications, and an ideal alternative if you're a Canon fan.
+However, the battery life is worse, its burst mode is slower, and there's no retracting lens option – in fact getting a good kit lens with IS (image stabilization) pushes the price higher still.